-Training at vocational and trade schools might be one of the best kept secrets in the Golden State.
+Training at vocational and trade schools in california might be one of the best kept secrets.
 Not only can trade and vocational programs prepare you for high demand jobs in California, but six of the state's top ten industries -- including information technology, manufacturing, construction and real estate -- have direct employment connections to vocational school programs.

 Because top industries can vary from region to region, vocational school graduates in certain areas may have access to extra job opportunities.
 Silicon Valley and the surrounding area, for example, is home to a dense concentration of technology manufacturing jobs.
 Construction graduates may have an easier time finding steady work in Sacramento than in other cities, since the state's capital ranks among the fastest-growing large cities in California.